tommasongr/generator-jekyll-rocks/README.md

 # Generator Jekyll Rocks
 [![npm version](https://badge.fury.io/js/generator-jekyll-rocks.svg)](https://badge.fury.io/js/generator-jekyll-rocks)

+**Boost your Jekyll workflow with Grunt!**

+Jekyll Rocks Generator uses the [Yeoman](http://yeoman.io) technology to scaffold a basic [Jekyll](http://jekyllrb.com/) environment that in union with [Grunt](https://gruntjs.com) makes the perfect development workflow.

-> Boost your Jekyll workflow with Grunt!
-Comes with cool features as livereload, sass, uglify, postcss and Git or FTP deploy.
-You can choose also your favourite front end framework and everything is automatic!
+The Generator comes with cool featuresas livereload, sass, uglify, postcss and Git or FTP deploy.
+You could choose also to use a front end framework.
+At this time are available [Bootstrap 4](http://getbootstrap.com), [Foundation 6](https://foundation.zurb.com), [Semantic UI](https://semantic-ui.com), [Material Design Lite](https://getmdl.io) or [Materialize](http://materializecss.com).
+But you can obviously install whatever you want in a second time.

+## Features

+**During setup you can choose:**

+- [Sass](http://sass-lang.com/), Scss or vanilla CSS
+- A framework between: [Bootstrap 4](http://getbootstrap.com), [Foundation 6](https://foundation.zurb.com), [Semantic UI](https://semantic-ui.com), [Material Design Lite](https://getmdl.io) or [Materialize](http://materializecss.com)
+- Automatic push of your code on branch master
+- Automatic deploy of your site on gh-pages, ftp or both

+**Jekyll-Rocks always includes:**

+- Automatic Jekyll and preprocessor compiling
+- An automatic build process that includes concatenation, image and svg optimization, CSS minification and JS uglification

 ## Prerequisites